Retail and Ecommerce Order Management Software Connects Inventory, Fulfillment, and Delivery

 • There’s no pinpoint data on item location

-A strong OMS is in sync with your WMS system.
+A strong OMS orchestrates the orders so that your WMS system can execute them.
 When these two systems know the same things, they can coordinate to smooth out all those inventory problems you’re having during peak volume.

 What a Connected OMS Must Deliver: